-- Most sexual difficulties experienced by women living with or beyond cancer present as a loss or reduction in sexual desire, difficulty in becoming aroused, sexual pain or orgasmic changes.
+- Most sexual difficulties experienced by women living with cancer or living beyond cancer present as a loss or reduction in sexual desire, difficulty in becoming aroused, sexual pain or orgasmic changes.

 - It’s important to remember that there are many options which can reduce or alleviate your symptoms.
 These include the use or application of vaginal dilators and vibrators, moisturisers and lubricants, oestrogen, plus talking or psychosexual therapies.

 - Sexual difficulties should not be taboo, getting help when it’s required is as important to your recovery as any other aspect of care you receive.

-Acknowledging how common sexual dysfunction is among women (and men) who are living with and beyond cancer is key to moving forward, particularly when it is affecting your quality of life.
+Acknowledging how common sexual dysfunction is among women (and men) who are living with cancer and living beyond cancer is key to moving forward, particularly when it is affecting your quality of life.

 Here, two Perci Professionals – psychosexual therapist Dr. Isabel White and gynaecological cancer nurse and menopause specialist Johanna Bowie – outline the sexual difficulties that can occur after chemo, treatment or surgery, plus ways to reduce or alleviate your symptoms.

 The most common sexual difficulties experienced by women during and after chemo, radiotherapy, a mastectomy or other cancer treatment are: